 On investigations, there is usually someone with a video camera.
 The ultimate goal of an investigator would be to capture something amazing on video.
 It is like our holy grail.
 Sometimes we witness or experience things that we cannot explain.
-It always seems to be happen out of frame or when camera is not rolling.
+It always seems to happen out of frame or when the camera is not rolling.
 We think we have caught it and the hard drive on the camera has an error and the file is lost.
 The camera may suddenly shut off with a flat battery.
-There are lots of logical natural reasons as to why the camera didn’t work and as invetsigators we accept for what it is.
+There are lots of logical natural reasons as to why the camera didn’t work and as investigators we accept for what it is.
 But what if there was in fact some kind of divine intervention?
 Are there some things we are just not supposed to see?
 Is paranormal activity supposed to just be experienced and not recorded?

 Batteries die, hard drives fail, the shot is out of focus or out of frame or you may not have a video camera rolling.
 For whatever reason, it seems that when something possibly paranormal happens, we don’t capture it on film.
-Is this a coincidence or there some sort of divine intervention here?
+Is this a coincidence or is there some sort of divine intervention here?
 Thinking a little bit spiritually here I guess, maybe we aren’t supposed to get all the answers.
 Maybe we aren’t supposed to capture a spirit on film.
 Maybe there is a reason beyond our control why we never seem to capture the amazing thing that happened in front of us.
-There is what is called the law of one and it is a bit above a lot of what I look into and can be a little bit out there but it works on what is thought to the laws of the universe.
+There is what is called the law of one and it is a bit above a lot of what I look into and can be a little bit out there but it works on what is thought to be the laws of the universe.
 In these laws, we aren't supposed to know these things until we move on.
-When we do communication with spirit, we find there are certain questions that we cannot get answers to.
+When we do communicate with spirit, we find there are certain questions that we cannot get answers to.
 Some say it is because the spirit world is not allowed to tell us.
 Questions like, when will I die is a common one.
 Many investigators have told me that the spirit world knows when we are going to die.
-We ask questions about the council who are a supposed overiding authority in the spirit world, When you ask this question, communication seems to cease.
+They ask questions about the council who is a supposed overriding authority in the spirit world, When they ask this question, communication apparently seems to cease.
 Is this a coincidence or are we really not supposed to know?

 Don't forget to follow the Facebook page for regular updates